Henry Kirke Brown American

-In 1852 Brown completed high-relief profile portraits of three American founding fathers - George Washington, Thomas Jefferson, and Benjamin Franklin (1706-1790).
+In 1852 Brown completed high-relief profile portraits of three American statesmen - George Washington, Thomas Jefferson, and Benjamin Franklin (1706-1790).
 The Franklin medallion reflects Brown's signature naturalistic modeling of human form, evident in the receding hairline, incised pupils, and fleshy jowls.
 Likewise, his scrupulous attention to textural variation is reflected in the finely chased and stippled high collar, buttoned jacket, and long hair.
 This highly finished relief is a superlative example of early American bronze casting and was produced at the Ames Manufacturing Company in Chicopee, Massachusetts.
 The number of Franklin medallions cast by Ames is not documented; the Metropolitan's bronze is the only located example with a foundry mark.
 Brown's success with bronze casting inspired the next generation of American sculptors to opt more frequently for bronze instead of marble.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.